Get engagement insights delivered to your inbox

 Can I just start by saying, blog reader… you rock!
 Everyone here on the Achievers team really appreciates YOU for sifting through the vast web and landing on the Engage blog, and spending time reading and sharing the articles we work so hard to create.
-We are all caught up in the spirit of Employee Appreciation Day, which is right around the corner on March 4th.
+We are all caught up in the spirit of Employee Appreciation Day, which is right around the corner.
 In fact, we love Employee Appreciation Day so much that we celebrate it all week!
 There is so much you can do to express appreciation for the people who work at your organization, and we thought it would be a good idea to share some of our ideas, including things we’ve done in the past that our employees have loved.

 It’s essential to make employee recognition, including rewards, part of your everyday company culture.
 But that doesn’t mean Employee Appreciation Day (or Employee Appreciation Week) should go unnoticed.
 These extra-special perks will remind all of your employees how much your company cares.

 - On-site massage therapists or chiropractors

 Your employees are on their feet, hunched over computers, and sitting for long commutes… help them relax.

 Meditation is a great way to reduce stress.
 Bring in an expert to guide your employees, or host a recorded meditation for anyone who wants to participate in a quiet, dim room.